 The water level in Weir and Lock 2 is now at the maximum height of the event (6.65 m AHD).
-The water level will be held around this level until mid-October after which it will be lowered back to normal pool level at a rate of 3 cm / day.
+Beginning within the next week, the water level will be lowered back to normal pool level at a rate of 3 cm / day.